slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'That’s the problem with putting others first: you’ve taught them you come second.'*

 <!--
+you lifestlyle depends on your independence

+Once we’re bought, it’s hard to get out.
+While we all start out wanting more independence, we increasingly live lifestyles that make us dependent.
+The bank owned them.
+Work owned them.

+I define financial freedom as: “The ability to do what you want when you want, where you want, and with whom you want… within reason”.

 You cannot give what you do not have, and the first step to truly serving others is to serve yourself.
 Take time for yourself, allow yourself to recharge and recuperate, invest into your growth and education.
 Then, and only then, will you be fully equipped and able to serve others to your fullest capacity.